 Fill a spray bottle a quarter way with vinegar and top off with warm water.
 For a faster-drying alternative, pour 1 cup rubbing alcohol, 1 cup water, and 1 tablespoon vinegar into a spray bottle.
-The rubbing alcohol evaporates quickly, and acts as a good rival for commercial glass cleaners.
+The rubbing alcohol evaporates quickly and acts as a good rival for commercial glass cleaners.

 Make a paste from baking soda and a little Castile soap or mild dish soap.
-Add a few drops tea tree oil for antiseptic properties and mold repellant.
+Add a few drops of tea tree oil for antiseptic properties and mold repellant.
 Scrub down bath and sink surfaces first without water and then rinse.
 To keep the mold growth in your shower and bathtub down, keep a spray bottle with water and several drops of tea tree oil on hand, and spray after each bath or shower.

 Pour about 1/2 cup of baking soda in the toilet.
 Add 1 cup vinegar.
 Stir it up with a scrub brush and let it sit and fizz, then scrub again and flush.
 For heavy stains, use ammonia instead of vinegar.
 (Note: Never mix ammonia with bleach).

-Fill a bucket with 1 gallon hot water, 1 cup vinegar, and a few drops of tea tree oil.
+Fill a bucket with one gallon hot water, 1 cup vinegar, and a few drops of tea tree oil.
 For tough jobs, add 1/4 cup borax or baking soda and 1/2 cup ammonia.
 For marble or granite floors substitute rubbing alcohol for vinegar or ammonia.
 This will protect the porous surface from the harsh acidic qualities of the vinegar and ammonia.